Oste-class fleet service ship: Construction and career

 The ships were built at Flensburger Schiffbau-Gesellschaft in Flensburg.
 All ships are currently based in Eckernförde and belong to the 1st Ubootgeschwader (1st Submarine Squadron) stationed in Eckernförde.
 The vessels received the same name and pennant numbers as the three Type 422 vessels they replaced.
 To avoid confusion, the ship names are sometimes suffixed with "II".

 By the early 2010s, the German Navy kept a rotative presence of its three Type 423 vessels for both supporting UNIFIL peacekeeping mission in Lebanon and gathering intelligence about the situation in Syria during the civil war.
-Oker was reportedly spotted near the Syrian coast in August 2012; early in that year, she had a near-collisio with a Syrian Navy patrol boat.
+Oker was reportedly spotted near the Syrian coast in August 2012; early in that year, she had a near-collision with a Syrian Navy patrol boat.
 Later Oker was seen at Greenwich, United Kingdom, in February 2017.

 Replacement

 In June 2021, the Bundestag approved the development and procurement of three fleet service boats as well as a training and reference reconnaissance facility (ARAA) for sea-based signal detection reconnaissance (ssA).
 As the main contractor, Lürssen was commissioned to develop the systems by February 2023.
 All services should be completed by 2029.
 The first of the three boats is scheduled to be put into service in 2027 and will mark the replacement of the fleet service boats Oker, Alster and Oste, which have been in use for over 30 years.

 The new building increased in price from 2.1 billion euros to 3.3 billion euros (2023).